AdobeDocs/campaign-classic.zh-Hant/help/platform/using/external-accounts.md

 可以配置以下連接類型：

+* Azure突觸。 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-azure-synapse).
 * 甲骨文。 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-oracle).
 * 內泰扎。 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-netezza).
 * SAP HANA。 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-sap-hana).